Custom post types are a way of creating categories and putting your content into those categories in WordPress.

 This is a process that will allow you to segment content into different areas of the admin panel and you can give each category unique sets of data.
 You can then use this data to create personalized display for people that visit your website.

 These posts do more than just create simple pages and posts – they help you create new content types and easy systems for your users.
-This is helped and enhanced by templates for presenting this to the website visitors.
+This is helped and enhanced by WordPress post template for presenting this to the website visitors.

 Here are some more definite signs that you need Custom post types: